The subelliptic heat kernels on SL(2,R) and on its universal covering $\widetilde{SL(2,R)}$: integral representations and some functional inequalities: Introduction

 \

 In \cite{Baudoin-Bonnefont}, a study of the subelliptic heat kernel on $\SU$ was done.
 Our study here is very closed to this one since the structures are very similar.
 Using the isomorphism between $\SU$ and the 3-sphere $S^3$, the autors managed to obtain an integral representation of the heat kernel on $\SU$.
 This representation is based on the relations between the sublaplacian and the classical Laplace-Beltrami operator on $S^3$.
 Therefore the integral representation makes appear the classical heat kernel on $S^3$.
-Here on $\SL$, even if $\SL$ and the 3-dimensional hyperbolic space $H^3$ are not isomorphic, it is still possible to obtain an integral representation of the heat kernel in which the classical heat kernel on $H^3$ appears.
-In fact, here on $\SL$ there is a relation between the sublaplacian and the Casimir operator (see remark \ref{geometric_interp}), but we do not really use it to prove the integral representation of the heat kernel. \
+Here on $\tSL$, it is still possible to obtain an integral representation of the heat kernel in which the classical heat kernel on $H^3$ appears.
+In fact, this is linked with the relation between the sublaplacian and the Casimir operator (see remark \ref{geometric_interp}).
+The heat kernel on $\SL$ is then just obtained by wrapping the one of $\tSL$. \

-With this formula we are able to obtain some asymptotics in small time of the heat kernel, some ultracontractive bounds, a way to compute the subriemannian distance and the convergence of this diffusion towards the one on the Heisenberg group.
-We are also able to derive some gradient estimates and some functional inequalities like a Li-Yau type estimate and a reverse Poincar\'e inequality and some isoperimetric inequalities.
+With these formulas, we are able to obtain asymptotics in small time of the heat kernels, together with some asymptotics in large time of the heat kernels on the diagonal.
+Moreover, we can derive some ultracontractive bounds, a way to compute the subriemannian distances and the convergence of these diffusions towards the one on the Heisenberg group.
+Note that in small times, the two heat kernel have the same behaviour, since then the leading term in the heat kernel of $\SL$ is exaclty the heat kernel on $\tSL$.
+We are also able to derive some gradient estimates and functional inequalities like Li-Yau type estimates, reverse Poincar\'e inequalities and some isoperimetric inequalities.
+They are derived only through a local study of the subelliptic structure, thus they read exactly the same on both $\SL$ and $\tSL$.
 These inequalities are also valid on $\HH$ and $\SU$ (see \cite{bakry-baudoin-bonnefont-chafai}, \cite{bbbq} and \cite{Baudoin-Bonnefont}).

 \